Planning to visit Mata Vaishno Devi Temple in Katra?

 My advice for foot pilgrims is to start the trek at sunset if you are climbing up in summer season.
 You will be at the temple by midnight.

 For those who are not regular walkers need not to worry.
 It is a fun trekking.
 You can take as many halts.
 You will see most of the people walking up.
 This becomes a motivation in itself.
 You can reenergize yourself with snacks and juices.
 You can sit down and watch the beautiful sights.
 You see a mini-India here as pilgrims from different States visit this place.
 Even at snail pace, you should be near the sanctum sanctorum in less than 10 hours.
 Some families bring carpets and blankets and take naps or overnight sleep on way.
-PILGRIMS WHO CLIMB BY FOOT SHOULD WEAR SHOES AND TREK SUITS.
+PILGRIMS WHO CLIMB ON FOOT SHOULD WEAR SHOES AND TREK SUITS.
 NO JEANS or TIGHT CLOTHES.

 DEPOSITING CELLPHONE, SHOES, BAGS: